Academic Programs

 Students who complete the Bachelor of Science in Geology degree are required to demonstrate:

-5. The ability to identify common rocks and minerals found in any country located anywhere on Earth.
+6. Ability to identify common rocks and minerals found in any country located anywhere on Earth.

-1. Competence in scientific inquiry,
+1. Competence in scientific inquiry.

-2. Critical thinking abilities,
+2. Critical thinking abilities.

-3. Written and oral communication proficiency, and
+3. Written and oral communication proficiency.

 4. Quantitative reasoning skills.